oceanalbin/Catalog-Of-Archival-Resilence/README.md

   - Gaming as a way to spread your ideals/propaganda

-  - Gaming as a way of transporting your propaganda

   -  Desperate to escape the unrelenting nature of a corporial existence [Jamil Jan Kochai Reads "Playing Metal Gear Solid V: The Phantom Pain" - The New Yorker: The Writer's Voice - New Fiction from The New Yorker](https://pca.st/19vld8tq)